 You cannot disable Elastic DRS in VMware Cloud on AWS.
 VMware has pre-configured Elastic DRS thresholds across all available policies to ensure SDDC availability.
-One of the Elastic DRS policies listed in Select Elastic DRS Policy is always active.
+One of the Elastic DRS policies listed in Manage Elasticity in SDDC Clusters is always active.

 Elastic DRS is not supported for single host starter SDDCS.
 Elastic DRS requires at least three hosts in a single-AZ SDDC and six hosts in a multi-AZ SDDC.